District now in the top 30 best recycling councils in the country

-Earlier this month, all residents received information about the seasonal changes to their recycling and waste collections along with information about Christmas tree shredding events in the New Year.
-Householders can also find out about their collections by putting their postcode in to the ‘when is my bin collected’ on the website.
+Householders can also find out about their collections by putting their postcode in to the ‘when is my bin collected’ area on the council’s website

 The council also has a really useful smart phone app which will send reminders about recycling and waste collection days tailored to your own address.
 The East Devon mobile app is free and is available to download for iphone users from the Apple App Store and for Android smart phone users from the Google Play Store.